 Gum disease is a major threat to your smile.
 In its early stages, gum disease is referred to as gingivitis.
-At this point, it’s relatively easy to treat.
-But if gum disease remains unchecked, it can advance to the periodontitis stage, wreaking havoc on your smile.
+During its early stage, it’s relatively easy to treat.
+But if gum disease remains unchecked, it can advance to periodontitis, wreaking havoc on your smile and oral health.

 Some common symptoms of gum disease include:

-Gum disease is caused by bacteria that grow by consuming plaque and tartar, so it’s essential to keep your smile clean with daily brushing and flossing and regular checkups with Dr. Leitner.
+Gum disease is caused by bacteria that grow by consuming plaque and tartar, so it’s essential to keep your smile clean with daily brushing and flossing and regular checkups with our Grand Haven dentist.

-Dr. Leitner features a variety of effective treatments for gum disease.
-We’ll clear away the infection, restoring the appearance of your gums.
-Dr. Leitner will go over your options with you, helping you find the most suitable treatment for your smile.
+Dr. Leitner features various effective treatments for gum disease.
+Dr. Leitner will go over your options, helping you find the most suitable treatment for your smile.

-Deep cleaning, also called scaling and root planing, is a common treatment for gum disease.
-The first part of the procedure involves scaling, which means removing the plaque and tartar below your gum line.
+Deep cleaning, also called scaling and root planing is a common treatment for early-stage gum disease.
+The first part of the procedure involves scaling — removing the plaque and tartar below your gum line.